Have you noticed small, knotted bumps on the roots of your plants? If so, then you are likely dealing with root-knot nematodes.

 So what are they?
 These pests are worm-like organisms that live in the soil.

-They feed on a variety of plant roots and can cause serious damage to crops.
-They cause plants to become stressed and find it difficult to take up water or nutrients [1].
+They feed on a variety of plant roots and can cause severe damage to crops.
+They cause plants to become stressed, making it difficult for them to take up water or nutrients [1].

 In this article, I’ll share some tips that I’ve picked up on how to control these nematodes organically.